What is the Confusion Matrix?

 In the example above, column 1 and row 1 are the actual and predicted intent Affirmative, row 2 and column 2 are the intent Negative, so on and so forth.

 The darker a cell is, the more a predicted intent overlap with an actual one.

-A good model, like the example above, should have a dark line running across the table diagonally.
+A good model, like the example above, should have a dark line running diagonally across the table.